-Robert has funded healthcare for 73 patients in 14 countries.
+Robert has funded healthcare for 108 patients in 15 countries.

-Megan is a baby from Tanzania.
-She is a last born child in her family of four children, and was born with her twin brother.
-Megan's mother is a stay home mom and her father is an office assistant.
-They have health insurance which covered her first surgery but the insurance company is now refusing to cover more surgeries that Megan needs.
-Megan has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of her condition, Megan has been experiencing vomiting, irritability and an increasing head circumference.
-Without treatment, Megan will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,238 to cover the cost of surgery for Megan that will treat her hydrocephalus.
-The procedure is scheduled to take place on January 27th and will drain the excess fluid from Megan's brain.
-This will reduce intracranial pressure and greatly improve her quality of life.
-With proper treatment, Megan will hopefully develop into a strong, healthy young girl.
-Megan's mother says, "Please help my daughter get this treatment so that she may be able to live."
+Angel is a one-year-old girl from Haiti.
+She is her parent's first child.
+Her dad works as a taxi driver to support the family.
+Angel has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
+As a result of her condition, Angel's head has been increasing in circumference.
+Without treatment, Angel will experience severe physical and developmental delays.
+Our medical partner, Project Medishare, is requesting $957 to cover the cost of surgery that will treat her hydrocephalus at Hospital Bernard Mevs.
+This is the only site in the country where this care is currently available and the procedure is scheduled to take place on April 26th.
+This critical treatment will place a shunt to drain the excess fluid from Angel's brain to reduce intracranial pressure and greatly improve her quality of life.
+With proper treatment, Angel will hopefully develop into a strong, healthy young girl.
+Angel's parents are looking forward to her being able to grow up and play like other children.